oxheadalpha/teztnets/index.markdown

 granadanolbnet
 ---------

-Long-running testnet for Granada proposal
+Testnet for Granada proposal - no Liquidity Baking

 To join granadanolbnet with docker, run the following commands: